Caring for your stoma

 - Having a stoma can affect how you feel about sex.
 Read more about sex with a stoma.

-Possible problems and tips to help prevent them
+Possible problems and ways to avoid them

-- The bag is too full.
+- Empty it more often, as the bag is likely to be too full.

 Bag not attached properly / Bag not fitting properly